Lyam0udi/project-management/README.md

 # Configuration

-Configuration for application.propperties is needed.
+Configuration for application.propperties is needed....